 As we scrambled across the rock to the great sweep of golden sands, ours were the only footprints on the beach and our only company the seagulls preening at the waters edge.

-South facing Kennegy Beach, is a softer gentler place than the raw wild beauty of Portheras cove that we visited last week but if I half closed my eyes I could still imagine sailing boats lying at anchor a little way from the beach in this timeless place.
+South facing Kennegy Beach, is a softer gentler place than the raw wild beauty of Portheras cove but if I half closed my eyes I could still imagine sailing boats lying at anchor a little way from the beach in this timeless place.

-It was low tide when we reached Prussia cove so instead of visiting our favourite Bessie’s Cove where we sometimes picnic; we walked down towards Porth-an Als house.
+It was low tide when we reached Prussia cove, so we walked down towards Porth-an Als house.
 The footpath passes through the big circle of this lovely mysterious house set on the waters edge.
 I always wonder what lies beyond the imposing front door and who used to live there.
-These days it plays host to the young musicians and maestri for the International Musicians seminar in the spring and the autumn and somehow the haunting chamber music that echoes around the circle then only adds to the intrigue!
+These days Porth-an-Als plays host to the young musicians and maestri for the International Musicians seminar.
+These take place in the spring and the autumn and somehow the haunting chamber music that echoes around the circle then only adds to the intrigue!

 As we emerged from under the shade of the pine trees to cross the stream it is impossible not to see the imposing orderly row of Coastguard cottage, dominating the hillside above us.
-These were built to put an end to the smuggling at Prussia Cove by the Carter brothers – the coves here were concealed from the excise men in Penzance way across Mounts bay by Cudden Point
+These cottages were built to put an end to the smuggling at Prussia Cove by the Carter brothers.
+The coves were concealed from the excise men in Penzance by Cudden Point

 We took the narrow path down to Coules Cove where it is still possible to see the bricked up smugglers cellars and then clambered across the rocks to Kennegy Beach, testing our balance as we hopped and clambered from rock to rock.